daegalus/csrd/content.en/02-creating-your-character/01-type.md

 Sam still needs a descriptor and a focus.
 Looking to the Descriptor chapter, they choose Hardy, which increases their Might Pool to 17.
 They also heal more quickly and can operate better when injured.
 They’re trained in Might defense but have an inability with initiative; however, it’s effectively canceled out by their Danger Sense (and vice versa).
 Sam could go back and select something else instead of Danger Sense, but they like it and decide to keep it.
 Overall, the descriptor ends up making the character tough but a little slow.

-**For their focus, Sam chooses Explores Dark Places (in this case, weird ruins of alien civilizations).
-This gives the character a bunch of additional skills:** searching, listening, climbing, balancing, and jumping.
+For their focus, Sam chooses Explores Dark Places (in this case, weird ruins of alien civilizations).
+This gives the character a bunch of additional skills: searching, listening, climbing, balancing, and jumping.
 They’re quite the capable Explorer.

 For their character arc, Sam chooses Enterprise.
 Exploring alien places sometimes turns up strange relics, and Sam figures they might be able to set up a service to reliably transport these items to responsible third parties, rather than allow them to fall into the hands of pirates and rich private collectors.
 For a small fee, of course.

+{{< /hint >}}
 ## Speaker

 **Fantasy/Fairy tale:** bard, speaker, skald, emissary, priest, advocate